sql-machine-learning/elasticdl/docs/tutorials/elasticdl_local.md

 ### Build the Docker Image for AllReduce

+We have not released ElasticDL packages with AllReduce yet.
+Thus, we need to manually build packages with AllReduce support.

-We must build the base image `elasticdl:dev_allreduce` firstly using the
+We must build an image `elasticdl:dev_allreduce` first using the

 ```bash
 scripts/travis/build_images.sh
 ```

-We have not released ElasticDL packages with AllRedue yet.
-So we need to build packages manually by the command.
+Then we use this image to build packages with AllReduce support.

 ```bash
 scripts/docker_build_wheel.sh
 ```

-Then, we can build the AllReduce training image `elasticdl:mnist_allreduce` with model definitions in `model_zoo`.
+After this, we can build the AllReduce training image `elasticdl:mnist_allreduce` with model definitions in model_zoo.

 ```bash
 elasticdl zoo init \